jamesbwang/LA_Hacks_2019/README.md

 ### Development with Garb

-Garb requires [Node 10.15.3](https://nodejs.org/en/download/current/).
+Garb requires [Node 10.15.3](https://nodejs.org/en/download/current/), and an API key for [Google Cloud Vision](https://cloud.google.com/vision/).
 After cloning the repository into the working directly, use the following _npm_ commands:

 ```
 >npm install